crate/crate/docs/general/ddl/data-types.rst

 For example::

-    cr> select INTERVAL '10 23:10' DAY TO MINUTE AS result;
+    cr> SELECT INTERVAL '10 23:10' DAY TO MINUTE AS result;
     +-------------------------+
     | result                  |
     +-------------------------+